Why You Need a Localized Website for the U.S. Hispanic Market

 A search engine marketing campaign for the U.S. Hispanic market should be multi-dimensional for both short-term and long-term success.
 Using Pay-Per-Click (PPC) campaigns on targeted Hispanic websites and search engines is one way to produce immediate results and become familiar to the Hispanic market segment that is being targeted.
 Long term search engine marketing plans should include the use of keywords in both the Spanish language and in English.
 In addition, it is important to note that U.S. Hispanics tend to use longer strings of words in search phrases and/or questions than the rest of the U.S. market.

-You may wish to review GPI's previous blog on A Multilingual Search Engine Marketing (SEM) Primer for issues involved in non-English SEM.
-For more information on Global SEM Services, see GPI's SEM Services webpage on Global Search Engine Marketing.
+You may wish to review GPI's blog post on Multilingual Search Engine Marketing Primer for issues involved in non-English SEM.

 Popular U.S. Hispanic Websites